CRMGB/async_download_files/README.md

 How to handle cancellation? (i.e., the user presses CTRL+C)

 Optional: How to handle retry in case of intermittent network errors?

+INSTALLATION:

+We assume you've got pip installed and python 3.8 or higher, the SO used is ubuntu but there shoulnd't be any problemns using another SO.

+    To install & setup the virtual environment:
+        - pip3 install virtualenv
+        - python3.8 -m venv env
+        - source env/bin/activate
+        - pip list (to check it's working)

+    Another pip packages once the virtual env is installed:
+        - pip install requests

+Finally you can just run the command:
+    - python download_files/download_files.py